pinobutter/pinobutter/README.md

 - 👋 Hi, I’m @pinobutter
 - 👀 I’m interested in Data Science.
-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m an Analyst turned Data Scientist.

 <!---
 pinobutter/pinobutter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.